snowch/bluemix-spark-examples/examples/Objectstore/README.md

 ```

-Run this example by changing into the current directory then executing:
+Run this example by changing into the the directory `./examples/Objectstore` then executing:

 - on *nix using:

 ```
-../../gradlew ExamplePush
+./gradlew ExamplePush
-../../gradlew ExamplePull
+./gradlew ExamplePull
 ```

 - on Windows using:

 ```
-../../gradlew.bat ExamplePush
+gradlew.bat ExamplePush
-../../gradlew.bat ExamplePull
+gradlew.bat ExamplePull
 ```